-We’ve partnered with LHS Solicitors’ Elxtr team to bring you a redundancy policy template - something any business with staff may need at some point.
+We’ve partnered with Clarkslegal to bring you a redundancy policy template - something any business with staff may need at some point.

-Small businesses have particular legal needs, and elXtr was built with those in mind.
-They providie legal solutions online for those who don’t have an army of corporate lawyers to call on.
+Small businesses have particular legal needs, and Clarkslegal works with those in mind.
+They provide legal solutions online for those who don’t have an army of corporate lawyers to call on.
 We’ve partnered with them to bring you quality legal documentation designed particularly for small business owners.

 Redundancy policies for small businesses